muratk5n/thirdwave/en/2018/05/inflation.md

 prices to increase.

 Wages come from employers.
-Businesses work on credit, and credit is always newly printed money.
+Businesses work on credit, and credit is newly printed money.
 Therefore when businesses hand out salaries they are handing out new money.
 That could result in inflation, if there is too much credit out there, then the economy "stars to heat up" i.e. inflation.

 Note that bank credit does not originate from bank customers' savings, they are printed money, so money base expands.
 The system works